Tom370460/Study-Buddy/README.md

-# Claude Sidebar Extension
+# Study Buddy Sidebar Extension

-Chat with Claude on any webpage — a floating sidebar you can open on any site.
+Chat with an AI assistant on any webpage — a floating sidebar you can open on any site.

 ## Installation (Chrome / Edge / Brave)